Slainteee/Jatayu-ContentModeration/README.md

 ## To Contribute

 “No one and nothing is perfect, or we wouldn't have uniqueness.” <-Random quote from google.
 You can find more [here](https://parade.com/937586/parade/life-quotes/)->.
 “No matter how good you get you can always get better, and that's the exciting part.” <- Another one 😅😅->.
-To Contribute to the project and make it better, follow the contributing guidelines
+To Contribute to the project and make it better, follow the [contributing guidelines](https://github.com/Slainteee/Jatayu-ContentModeration/blob/master/CONTRIBUTING.md).